-Ingrown Toenail Solutions for Those in Belconnen, Canberra and Surrounds
+Ingrown Toenail Solutions in Canberra

 When a toenail edge presses against and irritates the nail fold or adjacent skin.
 Ingrown toenails can have associated pain, infection, corns, calluses and hypergranulation.
 Hypergranuation is a red growth made up of tiny blood vessels, scar tissue and connective tissue.

 An ingrown toenail may be caused or contributed by one or more of these conditions: